olavea/Lillian-and-Ola-Vea-com/content/plugin-workbook/index.md

 date: 2022-04-30
 ---

+#### Chapter i.

 ## GATSBY IMAGE CDN

 A time-saving print-out.

 - For a Gatsby-Developer or
 - For a Dev Rel at a headless CMS
+- For a Plugin Pirate Princess between 7 and 11 years